rocity/dj-shoppingcart/README.md

 # dj-shoppingcart
-Some random Ecommerce system that uses PayPal for payments
+Some random Ecommerce system that uses PayPal for payments built using Django.

+# Progress
+For updates, future features, and fixes, you can follow the project's roadmap [here](https://github.com/rocity/dj-shoppingcart/projects/1).

 # Install
 1. Clone this repo